CMA Awards 2022: Everything you need to know for Country Music’s Biggest Night

 The following have been announced as presenters for the 56th Annual CMA Awards: Mookie Betts, BRELAND, Jessica Chastain, Jordan Davis, Sarah Drew, Cole Hauser, Tyler Hubbard, Wynonna Judd, Lady A, Rex Linn, Little Big Town, Parker McCollum, Reba McEntire, Ben and Erin Napier, Lionel Richie, Jeannie Seely, Michael Shannon, and Lainey Wilson.

-Bridgestone Arena in Nashville, Tennessee is once again home to Country Music’s Biggest Night.
-If you can’t be in Music City for the show you can catch it on ABC tonight at 8p/7p CST.
+Bridgestone Arena in Nashville, Tennessee, is once again home to Country Music’s Biggest Night.
+If you can’t be in Music City for the show, you can catch it on ABC Wednesday night at 7 p.m.
+CST.